Morris Commercial Cars: History

 While production of the light vans remained concentrated on the Birmingham Adderley Park site, production of the F-series and W-series light trucks moved to Scotland with the opening in 1960 of the company's Bathgate plant.
 The Adderley Park plant was closed in 1971 and demolished shortly afterwards.

 The light trucks in the 1960s included the FF, a forward-control design introduced in 1958, along with the WF which was a sibling vehicle with the driver placed behind the engine rather than on top of it.
 The updated version of the FF, the FJ, appeared in 1964; it featured a split-circuit braking system, a novelty in this class of vehicle.
 The FF remained in production and the two vehicles were offered side by side: in this class the BMC trucks were nevertheless out-competed in terms of domestic market sales volumes by Bedford and Ford (with their Thames).
 Austin/Morris commercial vehicles in the 1960s also included the Austin/Morris FG-series an unusual-looking urban delivery truck with driver doors set at an angle at the rear corners of the cab to permit access in confined spaces.

-In 2017, Morris Commercial Ltd announced a proposal to resurrect the Morris Commercial brand.
-It proposes an all-new electric J-Type light commercial vehicle with a real world range of over 120 miles and a top speed of around 90 mph.